- About Us

 The Open Space & Ecology Committee is responsible for open space planning, maintenance, and monitoring within Brisbane; ecological issues that affect the natural environment in Brisbane as guided by the principles of ecological sustainability; and City practices and programs related to natural resource conservation.

-Its members are appointed by the City Council for terms of two and four years each and meets regularly on the second Wednesday of each month at 6:30pm in the Community Meeting Room at Brisbane City Hall, 50 Park Place.
+Its members are appointed by the City Council for terms of two and four years each and meets regularly on the third Wednesday of each month at 6:30pm in the Community Meeting Room at Brisbane City Hall, 50 Park Place.
 See archived agendas and archived minutes.

 To contact the Committee, use the contact form.

-Yakim (Kima) Hayuk
+Yakim (Kima) Hayuk, Vice Chair

 Ocean Plastic Presentation at May 8, 2012 Meeting